 Hume Bank Limited (the 'company') is a company limited by shares and guarantee domiciled in Australia.
+The company is a for profit entity for financial reporting purposes under Australian Accounting Standards.
 No shares have been issued.
-The address of the company's registered office is 492 Olive Street, Albury, NSW, 2640
+The address of the company's registered office is 492 Olive Street, Albury, NSW, 2640.